QueNerguy/WikiQuedia/content/I Notes/Dynamics/Kinetics/Inertia - Mass Moment.md

 %%

 >[!warning]
 > I'm not quite sure whether or not this part is included in the dynamics course.
-The implementation into the book is vague and this info is NOT included in the slides, so I'm *personally* assuming that this knowledge isn't required and for funsies only.
+The implementation into the book is vague and this info is NOT included in the slides, so I'm *personally* assuming that this knowledge is **not** required and for funsies only.

 ### Inventory